 My grandmother was from a more privileged family and had attended college.
 They fell in love at a fish fry on the Savannah River and eloped.
-(I still can’t believe it!
-Can you imagine how scandalous that was?!
-And, to defend my grandmother’s honor, their eldest child was not born shortly thereafter.)
-My grandfather was a Greyhound bus driver and made a solid middle class living; Mama says they never went without.
+(Can you imagine how scandalous that was?!
+An, their eldest child was not born shortly thereafter.)
+My grandfather was a Greyhound bus driver and made a solid living; Mama says they never went without.
 He amassed a good deal of land and he also put his three of his daughters through college, a nod at the education he hadn’t been able to achieve.

 Needless to say, Dede and my grandmother were quite a pair.
 This Old Fashioned Caramel Cake is especially bittersweet during this time of year because my grandparents used to prepare this cake as a team.
 They did a lot of cooking together, especially during the holidays.
 They made buttery yeast rolls; spicy cheese straws; ambrosia prepared with freshly grated coconut; and boozy fruitcake, just to name a few of their classic dishes.